 Dogs that get distracted easily or constantly want to run off and chase passing animals can be challenging to teach complex skills.
 However, as most intelligent dog breeds were trained to do a lot of labour day-in and day-out, it can be easy to confuse a dog that wants to run off some energy with one that cannot concentrate for a long period of time.

-Like we mentioned above, lots of energy and a canine that needs several hours of running every day can be a key indicator of intelligence, as they are the breeds most likely to have been trained to run along with humans as we carried out daily farming tasks or hunted for some dinner.
+As we mentioned above, lots of energy can be a key indicator of intelligence.
+Canines that need several hours of running every day are the breeds most likely to have been trained to run along with humans as we carried out daily farming tasks or hunted for some dinner.

 One of the most endearing features of any dog is how friendly and loyal they are, especially to their owners.
 However, this desire to please us and be around us often translates into intelligence.
 The breeds that are friendliest with their owners, families, children and even strangers are also often those most adept to being trained because of their desire to please their human companions and to read our behavioural cues and facial expressions.